Arm Lift Body Contouring

 - Damage to deeper structures such as nerves, blood vessels and muscles.

-- Fatty tissue under the skin might die (fat necrosis).
+- Possible death of fatty tissue under the skin (fat necrosis).

 - Numbness or other changes in skin sensation.